 The new trains will be required to meet HS2’s design and performance needs and the highest standards internationally for passenger experience, noise reduction, and environmental sustainability, while maximising skills, employment and growth opportunities.

-All 5 bidders will be invited to tender in spring 2018, with contracts awarded in 2019.
+All 5 bidders will be invited to tender in summer 2018, with contracts awarded in 2019.

 The successful bidder will also maintain the fleet from the dedicated rolling stock depot planned for Washwood Heath in Birmingham.
 The area will also be home to the HS2 Network Control Centre, which will together create hundreds of skilled jobs.